NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 Jesus wasn't literally named Immanuel.
 Matthew means that this name applies to Jesus because Jesus is "God with us".

+## Matthew 3: 3

+> For this is he who was spoken of by the prophet Isaiah when he said, “The voice of one crying in the wilderness: ‘Prepare the way of the **Lord**; make his paths straight.’”

+This verse identifies Jesus as the **Lord*+ whom Isaiah foretold in Isaiah 40:3

+> Isaiah 40:3 A voice cries: “In the wilderness prepare the way of the **LORD**; make straight in the desert a highway for our God.

+**LORD** in all capitals represents the name Jehovah, the name of God.
+So what Matthew is saying is that Jesus is the LORD or Jehovah that Isaiah said would come, and the God before whom the paths are to be made straight.

 ## Matthew 8: 26-27

 > 26 And he said to them, “Why are you afraid, O you of little faith?”
 Then he rose and rebuked the winds and the sea, and there was a great calm.
 27 And the men marveled, saying, “What sort of man is this, that even winds and sea obey him?”